-Durga Puja, the biggest religious festival of the Bangalee Hindu community, ended Monday (Oct 26) with immersion of the Goddess Durga in rivers and water bodies across the country amid festivity and strict hygiene guidelines.
+The five-day Durga Puja, the biggest religious festival of the Bangalee Hindu community, ended on Friday (Oct 15) with the immersion of the idols of Goddess Durga and her children in water bodies across the country amid festivity.

 Durga Puja is the worship of 'Shakti' or divine power embodied in Devi Durga symbolizing the battle between good and evil where the evil forces succumb to the divine forces.

 According to the Puranas, after fighting with Mahisasur for 9 days and 9 nights, Goddess Durga won on the tenth day.